 The Hungarian Parliament Building has withstood turbulent times in Hungary’s past, including World War II, during which it sustained damage, the fall of communism, and the 1989 proclamation of the Hungarian Republic.

-To see the inside of the Hungarian Parliament Building, you’ll need to book your tickets a few weeks in advance, as they sell out fast!
+To visit the inside of the Hungarian Parliament Building, you’ll need to book your tickets a few weeks in advance, as they sell out fast!
+You can book your visit to the Hungarian Parliament Building here.

 3. St Stephens Basilica

-You already visited the outside of St Stephens Basilica this morning but now you are going to see the inside and climb up to the terrace for some incredible views of the city!
+You already visited the outside of St Stephens Basilica this morning on the walking tour, but now you are going inside to climb up to the terrace for some incredible views of the city!

-St Stephens Basilica is a must visit during your time in Budapest, it is one of the most iconic landmarks in Budapest, and can be seen all across the city!
-I thought that the panoramic observation deck was epic, the walk up the 364 steps of the dark spiral staircase to get there was also pretty fun!
+St Stephens Basilica is a must visit during your 3 days in Budapest itinerary, it is one of the most iconic landmarks in Budapest, and can be seen all across the city!
+I thought that the panoramic observation deck was epic, the walk up the 364 steps of the dark spiral staircase to get there was also pretty fun, albeit slightly scary!

-Some other cool things to check out at St Stephens Basilica is the right hand of the first King of Hungary displayed in a glass case (it’s a bit creepy!), the magnificent main altar that has detailed sculptures and paintings, and of course the dome’s observation deck where you get awesome panoramic views of the city.
+Some other cool things to check out at St Stephens Basilica is the right hand of the first King of Hungary displayed in a glass case (it’s a bit creepy), the magnificent main altar with its detailed sculptures and paintings, and of course the dome’s observation deck where you get awesome panoramic views of the city.
+I was there in December, the snow capped rooftops made it magical.

-I saw Cookie Beacon pop up all over instagram and TikTok, another over hyped place I thought to myself!
+I saw Cookie Beacon pop up all over instagram and TikTok, another over hyped place I thought to myself.
 I could not have been more wrong!
-Cookie Beacon gave me the BEST cookie I have ever tasted in my life!
-The cookies are warm, soft, and gooey, with a large selection of flavours.
+Cookie Beacon served me the BEST cookie I have ever tasted in my life!
+The cookies are warm, soft, and gooey, with a large variety of flavours.

-You can always choose to sit in and order from their highly reviewed lunch menu, however queues to sit in can be more than one hour.
+You can also choose to sit inside and order from their highly reviewed lunch menu, however queues to be seated can be more than one hour.
 I recommend just getting a cookie to go, the takeaway queue (on the right) is usually very short and goes fast.

 5 (i) Terror Museum

-It is a place that will invoke disbelief and some parts are tough but is an important place to learn more about Hungary’s past.
+Full disclaimer, some parts are tough, you will feel a sense of disbelief at how cruel humanity can be, but is an important place to learn more about Hungary’s past.

 Please note that tickets can only be purchased at the museum, and the museum is closed on Mondays.